basav/node-docker-test/readme.md

-# Test app
+#DevOps Workflow

-This is a quick and dirty test node.js app cobbled together for the purposes of demonstrating a basic CI/CD workflow with Docker Hub
+A simple node.js app cobbled together for the purposes of demonstrating a basic CI/CD workflow with Docker Hub